 The models with larger homophily and influence effect sizes (Figure 5) start off from higher power values.
-In case of no missing and no turnover the power of the larger homophily effect is 53%, the power of the larger influence effect is 70%.
-A turnover rate of 2.8% seems not to affect the power estimates a lot.
-In a model with 19.8% missing rates, the statistical power drops to 19% and 22% for homophily and social influence respectively.
+In case of no missing and no turnover, the power of the larger homophily effect is 53 percent and the power of the larger influence effect is 70 percent.
+A turnover rate of 2.8 percent seems not to affect the power estimates a lot.
+In a model with 19.8 percent missing rates, the statistical power drops to 19 percent and 22 percent for homophily and social influence, respectively.